 I grabbed what I needed, rushed out of the store, in the dark, to my car.

 Do you know what it feels like to hurry in the dark to your car?
-Stay cool.
-Support City Paper.
-City Paper has been bringing the best news, food, arts, music and event coverage to the Holy City since 1997.
-Support our continued efforts to highlight the best of Charleston with a one-time donation or become a member of the City Paper Club.
+Love Best of Charleston?
+Help the Charleston City Paper keep Best of Charleston going every year with a donation.
+Or sign up to become a member of the Charleston City Paper club.